grafana/grafana/docs/sources/upgrade-guide/upgrade-v9.5/index.md

 ### Migrate your API keys to service accounts

-We are upgrading Grafana [API keys]({{< relref "../../administration/api-keys/" >}}) to Service accounts.
-Service accounts are a superset of API Keys that include token rotation and compatibility with [Role-based access control]({{< relref "../../administration/roles-and-permissions/access-control/" >}}).
-In a future release, we'll automatically migrate all existing API keys to Service accounts.
-All of your existing tokens will continue to work; they will simply be migrated to Service Accounts.
-You can preempt this change by migrating your existing API keys to Service accounts using Grafana's UI or API.
+We are upgrading Grafana [API keys]({{< relref "../../administration/api-keys/" >}}) to service accounts.
+Service accounts are a superset of API keys that include token rotation and compatibility with [Role-based access control]({{< relref "../../administration/roles-and-permissions/access-control/" >}}).
+In a future release, we'll automatically migrate all existing API keys to service accounts.
+All of your existing tokens will continue to work; they will simply be migrated to service accounts.
+You can preempt this change by migrating your existing API keys to service accounts using Grafana's UI or API.
 Learn how to do this in the [API keys documentation]({{< relref "../../administration/api-keys/#migrate-api-keys-to-grafana-service-accounts" >}}).